Best Seller, Domes

 Upgrades

-- Poles Professional collapsible rental $15
+- Poles

-- Peak Huayna Picchu summit permit $75
+Huayna Picchu summit permit available for $75. - Single

-- Single Private hotel room supplement $80
+Private hotel room supplement available for $80.

 Added Value

-- Safety Medical oxygen and WFR-certified support
+Medical oxygen and WFR-certified support included. - Rescue

-- Rescue Dedicated emergency horse on standby
+Dedicated emergency horse on standby throughout the trek.

 Packing List for the 4-Day Salkantay to Macchu Picchu

-Gear for the 4,630m Glacier and 2026 Citadel Tour
+Gear for the 4,630m Glacier and 2026 Citadel Tour.

 Essentials